 The upside of this API is that another new model need not be planned and prepared; the user just needs to bring the data and call the service to get the sentiment results.

-28. What is Migration Assistant tool in Azure Websites?
+54. What is the Migration Assistant tool in Azure Websites?

 Migration Assistant tool will examine our IIS installation and recognize the sites that can be migrated to the cloud, featuring any components which can’t be migrated or are unsupported on the platform.